 Introduction

 This article targets the user who wants to know how the CPU works.
-I explain some assembly basics, the real, the protected and the long mode.
-Assembly working code is included so you can test yourself how the processor works in real mode, how protected mode is entered, how we get to 64-bit mode and finally, how to exit from all them and go back to DOS.
+I will explain some assembly basics, the real mode, the protected mode, and the long mode.
+Working Assembly code is included, so you can test for yourself how the processor works in real mode, how protected mode is entered, how we get into 64-bit mode, and finally, how to exit from all of them and go back to DOS.

 Do you dare to follow?
 Let's go!